-5.6 Each of the principles and provisions in the TASs should be followed where they are relevant to the work.

-Materiality

-5.7 To the extent that departures from provisions concerning communications are considered unlikely to have a material effect on the decisions of the users of the technical actuarial work in question, they need not be considered as departures and they need not be disclosed.
+- 5.6 Each of the principles and provisions in the TASs should be followed where they are relevant to the work. - 5.7 In applying judgement to the application of the TASs, it is important to be guided by the Reliability Objective and the spirit and reasoning behind the TASs. - 5.8 Departures from provisions concerning communications to users are permitted if they are unlikely to have a material effect on the decisions of the users and they need not be considered as departures and they need not be disclosed.
+Assessing whether a matter is material is a matter for judgement which requires consideration of the users and the context in which the work is performed and reported.

-Proportionality
+&lt;sup>5 In this section terms in bold are defined in the Glossary of defined terms used in FRC technical actuarial standards.

-- 5.8 The TASs are written so that nothing in them should be interpreted as requiring work to be performed that is not proportionate to the nature, scale and complexity of the decision or assignment to which it relates and the benefit that users would be expected to obtain from the work.
-The existence of standards is not a substitute for professional judgement, or consideration for the needs of the user(s), when delivering an individual piece of work. - 5.9 In considering how to apply proportionality the following should normally be considered:
+- 5.9 Matters are material if they could, individually or collectively, influence the decisions to be taken by users of the related actuarial information. - 5.10 For avoidance of doubt the requirement for a statement of compliance in a TAS is not a provision and therefore a statement cannot be omitted on the grounds that it does not have a material effect on the decisions of the user. - 5.11 The TASs are written so that nothing in them should be interpreted as requiring work to be performed that is not proportionate to the nature, scale and complexity of the decision or assignment to which the work relates and the benefit that users would be expected to obtain from the work.
+The existence of standards is not a substitute for professional judgement, or consideration for the needs of the user(s), when delivering an individual piece of work.